 Natalia Karlinsky, a native of Tbilisi, Georgia, who studied Slavic languages, teaches beginning and Intermediate Slovak.
 Between the intermediate and beginning classes she also leads a discussion of Slavic literature.

 Iva Zichová, a Czech native, teaches first-year Czech and challenges our students in Czech Conversation.
 She has taught children at the Slavic American Sokol in Washington and adults in Fairfax County’s Foreign Language Program.
 She has tutored and taught Czech for people in Foreign Service.

 Andrea Kletetschková is a native of the Czech Republic.
 She taught math in the Department of Civil Engineering at Charles University and worked in St. Paul, Minnesota before moving to Maryland.
 Now a resident of Laurel, she has taught Czech to children and tutored American adults in Czech.
-She teaches Czech 201 and will teach Czech 102 if enough students register.
+She teaches Czech 201.

 If you visit the festival Language School Table, you will meet Bill Schuman and Rena Vanicek-Schuman, daughter of the late Milada Vanicek, the first Czech language teacher in our school.
 We appreciate their help with book sales and information.